All Products

 model-decryption-key-id

-The Key Broker Service (KBS) URI of the model decryption key, in the format kbs:///<repository>/<group>/<key>.
+The KBS URI of the model decryption key.
+The format is kbs:///<repository>/<group>/<key>.

 trustee-address

-The address of the trustee service, used for remote attestation and key retrieval.
+The address of the Trustee service, used for remote attestation and key retrieval.

 aa-version

-The version of the AA component.
+The version of the Attestation Agent (AA) component.

 cdh-version

-The version of the CDH component.
+The version of the Confidential Data Hub (CDH) component.

 tng-version

-The version of the TNG component.
+The version of the Trusted Network Gateway (TNG) component.

 cachefs-version